Compose queries dynamically¶

 }

-Note: because the on
+Note: because the on and

-methods return self
+select methods return self,

 this can be written in a concise manner: